 WHEREAS municipalities benefit from long-term and stable financial commitments from the Government of Alberta; and

-WHEREAS allocating funding more equitably does not increase the financial burden on the Government of Alberta, but would significantly improve the financial sustainability of the majority of rural municipalities;
+WHEREAS implementation of the WDET does not increase the financial burden on the Government of Alberta, but signals the importance of strong reciprocal relationships between municipalities and industry partners;

 RMA has no active resolutions directly related to this issue.